 The Drug and Vice Enforcement Unit (DAVE) engages in covert and overt operations in an effort to combat dangerous drugs, prescription drug abuse, and related activity in the Paducah area.
 DAVE is primarily responsible for the seizure of narcotics and the forfeiture of assets belonging to drug traffickers.
 The DAVE unit is staffed by one sergeant, six detectives, and one administrative assistant.
 The unit partners with the Kentucky State Police Drug Enforcement Special Investigations Task Force and the Bureau of Alcohol, Tobacco and Firearms (ATF).
 The efforts work to remove guns and drugs from the streets of Paducah by targeting mid to upper-level drug traffickers preying on our community.
 In 2011, the partnership with the ATF led to 35 federal indictments in what was labeled "Operation New Day".

-In 2016, the Drug and VIce Enforcement Unit opened 127 cases and had a phenomenal clearance rate of 96.7 percent.
-They investigated 407 tips and collected 272 pounds of prescription medications for disposal through the department's semi-annual Drug Take-Back Day.
+In 2017, the Drug and Vice Enforcement Unit opened 226 and had an amazing clearance rate of 98 percent.
+In 2016, the Unit opened 127 cases with a 96.7 percent clearance.
+They investigated 428 tips and collected 221.5 pounds of prescription medications for disposal through the Department's semi-annual Drug Take-Back Day.
+For a comparison, in 2016, the Unit investigated 407 tips and collected 272 pounds of prescription medications for disposal.
 In 2015, the Drug and Vice Enforcement Unit opened 121 cases and charged 129 people.
 Like most other jurisdictions, the largest number of drug offenses are related to marijuana arrests.
 In 2014, the Unit opened 138 cases with a clearance rate of 92 percent.
 In 2013, the Unit conducted 389 investigations and opened 153 cases with a clearance rate of 92 percent.
 In 2012, the unit removed nearly 1800 dozes of prescription drugs off the street in addition to 596 grams of crack, 93 grams of powder cocaine, 34 grams of heroin, 140 grams of methamphetamine, and 3925 grams of marijuana.

 In addition to the illicit drugs such as cocaine, methamphetamines, and marijuana, the DAVE unit focuses on investigating the abuse of prescription painkillers.
 The Kentucky Attorney General's Office reports more than 1000 people die in Kentucky each year from prescription drug overdose.
 As a comparison, 744 people died in motor vehicle collisions in 2012 in Kentucky.
 In February 2013, the DAVE unit expanded by one detective with the sole responsibility of investigating illegal prescription drug abuse cases and build relationships with pharmacies, physicians, and other medical professionals.
 In 2015, there were 149 investigations opened with charges brought against 38 people.
 The database known as Kentucky All Schedule Prescription Electronic Reporting System (KASPER) is an important resource in identifying potential prescription drug abusers.
 The DAVE unit also has developed and implemented a "pharmacy alert system" to share information between local druggists.